Tracardi/tracardi/README.md

 What TRACARDI can do for you:

  * **Reuse your current infrastructure**
-   Tracardi doesn’t require the complex integration or dedicated infrastructure.
-It runs on top of cloud managed services; reusing your existing
+   Tracardi doesn’t require complex integration or dedicated infrastructure.
+It runs on top of cloud-managed services; reusing your existing
    infrastructure and spinning up new resources when needed.

- * **Collect Customer Data** - You can collect, ingest, aggregate and store customer data from multiple sources in real time.
+ * **Collect Customer Data** - You can collect, ingest, aggregate, and store customer data from multiple sources in real-time.

  * **Model Customer Data** -  You can model data.
-Define rules that will model data delivered from your page and copy it into user profile.
+Define rules that will model data delivered from your page and copy it into the user profile.

- * **Personalize User Experience** - You can personalize user experience with real-time frontend apps injected into your existing webpage, customized messages, marketing segmentation, in-time messaging.
+ * **Personalize User Experience** - You can personalize the user experience with real-time frontend apps injected into your existing webpage, customized messages, marketing segmentation, and in-time messaging.

- * **Unify Profiles** - You can merge customer data from various sources to single profile.
+ * **Unify Profiles** - You can merge customer data from various sources into a single profile.
 Auto de-duplicate customer records.
 Blend customers in one account.

  * **Integrate your internal systems** - Tracardi is a centralized communication and orchestration hub that can integrate different parts of your IT parts.

- * **Scale you e-commerce easily** - Tracardi is a headless, API first platform.
-Build with modern tools and designed as a decentralized system that can handle your needs.
+ * **Scale you e-commerce easily** - Tracardi is a headless, API-first platform.
+It is built with modern tools and designed as a decentralized system that can handle your needs.

  * **Use Social Engagement** - Use Tracardi bridges to connect your e-commerce platform to the existing social media networks.
 Reward your clients for sharing your products or commenting on the content that helps you sell.

  * **Stay open to all the tools available on the Internet** - Tracardi is open source.
-Do not limit your business to the closed set of tools.
+Do not limit your business to a closed set of tools.
    If there is any tool that will help you sell Tracardi will help you connect it with your business.

 If you want to see Tracardi in action subscribe to our [:tv: Youtube channel](https://bit.ly/3pbdbPR).

 ## 👇 Installation and getting started

 The easiest way to run TRACARDI is to install a demo on our site.
-Visit [https://tracardi.com/index.php/about-tracardi/](https://tracardi.com/index.php/about-tracardi/) fill the form that pops-up and you will recievie a one day demo just for you.
+Visit [https://tracardi.com/index.php/about-tracardi/](https://tracardi.com/index.php/about-tracardi/) fill in the form that pops up and you will receive a one-day demo just for you.

 I you would like to run it as a :whale: docker container on your laptop.
 Please install docker and docker-compose on your local machine then clone [tracardi/tracardi-api](https://github.com/Tracardi/tracardi-api.git)